fauzani96/car-app/README.md

 A simple project for fulfilling requirement for [Finology Group](https://finology-group.com/) recruitment as a Frontend Engineer

+- Currently the only working features is Home and Cars page.
+- The car list and the image may be different, because I don't find any free API services that providing Cars information with image.

 In the project directory, you can run:

 ### `yarn`